Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 DNA Chisel
 ==========

-DnaAdvisor is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
+DnaWeaver is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.

 It can be used for many purposes, such as codon-optimizing the genes of a sequence